christiangoran/crypto-tracker-frontend/TESTING.md

 1. **Bug: Image Upload in UserProfilePage**

 - Description: The UserProfilePage component had an issue with handling image uploads.
 The profile image was not updating correctly when a new image was selected.
-  - Solution: We modified the handleChangeImage function to correctly update the profile_image state with the new file object.
+  - Solution: I modified the handleChangeImage function to correctly update the profile_image state with the new file object.
 This ensured that the new image was properly sent to the backend on form submission, allowing the profile image to update correctly.

 2. **Bug: Pagination Implementation in Currencies**

 - Description: The pagination functionality in the Currencies component was not working as expected.
 The component did not correctly handle page changes, leading to incorrect or incomplete data being displayed.
-  - Solution: We revised the pagination logic, ensuring that the getCurrencies function was correctly called with the updated page number.
+  - Solution: I revised the pagination logic, ensuring that the getCurrencies function was correctly called with the updated page number.
 The setCurrentPage function was used to update the state whenever a new page number was selected, triggering a re-fetch of the data with the correct pagination parameters.

 3. **Bug: Responsive Layout Issues**

 - Description: The application had some responsive design issues, where certain components were not displaying correctly on smaller screens.
-  -Solution: We utilized CSS media queries and Bootstrap's responsive design classes to adjust the layout and styling of components based on the screen size.
+  -Solution: I utilized CSS media queries and Bootstrap's responsive design classes to adjust the layout and styling of components based on the screen size.
 This ensured a consistent and user-friendly experience across various devices.

+4. **Bug: SCSS Compilation Issues**

+- Description: During development, there were issues with the SCSS compilation process.
+The custom styles written in SCSS were not being correctly applied to the components, leading to inconsistent styling across the application.
+  - Solution: The problem was traced back to the SCSS setup and file structure.
+I reorganized the SCSS files to follow a more logical and hierarchical structure, ensuring that variables, mixins, and base styles were correctly imported and applied.
+I also ensured that the SCSS compiler was correctly configured in the project's build process.
+This restructuring and reconfiguration resolved some of the styling inconsistencies and allowed for a better style management across the application.